Vatsal328/screen-time-monitoring-system/README.md

 # Screen Time Monitoring System

 ## Description
-The **Screen Time Monitoring System** tracks the time spent on user-initiated applications, excluding system background processes.
-It allows users to set time limits for applications, track their usage, and receive notifications when a time limit is exceeded.
-The program identifies common programs and assigns user-friendly names.
+The **Screen Time Monitoring System** is a cross-platform application designed to track and manage the time users spend on their devices.
+It supports **Windows** and **macOS**, providing tailored functionalities for each operating system.
+Users can monitor active application usage, set time limits, and receive alerts when limits are exceeded.

+---

 ## Features

+### Common Features
-- **Track user-opened applications**: It only tracks the time spent on applications actively opened by the user.
+- **Active Application Tracking**: Monitors the time spent on actively opened user applications.
-- **Time limit functionality**: Users can set and update time limits for each application.
+- **Time Limit Functionality**: Users can set and adjust time limits for each application.
+- **Notifications on Time Exceed**: Alerts users when an application's usage exceeds the set limit.

+### Windows-Specific Features
-- **Top 5 most used applications**: Displays the top 5 most used applications based on time spent.
+- **Top 5 Most Used Applications**: Displays the five most used applications based on time spent.
-- **Friendly app names**: Converts process names like `notepad.exe` to user-friendly names such as "Notepad."
+- **Friendly Application Names**: Converts process names like `notepad.exe` to user-friendly names such as "Notepad."
-- **Notification on time limit exceed**: Alerts users when their time limit for an application is exceeded.
-- **Increment/Decrement time limit**: Users can modify the time limits dynamically.
+- **Dynamic Time Limit Modification**: Allows users to increment or decrement time limits dynamically.

+### macOS-Specific Features
+- **Live Usage Statistics**: Displays real-time statistics of all monitored applications in the terminal.
+- **Valid for All Applications**: Automatically tracks all user applications without needing pre-configuration.
+- **User-Friendly Names**: Application names are displayed without additional configurations.
+- **Dialog Box and Termination**: When a time limit is exceeded, a notification and dialog box are shown.
+Pressing "OK" terminates the application.

+---

 ## Installation

 ### Requirements

+#### Windows
+- **Operating System**: Windows 7 or later.
-- A C compiler (e.g., GCC).
+- **Compiler**: A C compiler (e.g., GCC).
-- Windows OS for best compatibility (though it can be adapted to other platforms with necessary modifications).
-- The `psapi` library for interacting with system processes.
+- **Library**: `psapi` for interacting with system processes.

+#### macOS
+- **Operating System**: macOS Mojave or later.
+- **Compiler**: A C++ compiler supporting Objective-C++ (e.g., `clang`).

+---

-### Steps
+### Installation Steps

+#### Windows
 1. Clone the repository or download the project files.
 2. Open a terminal/command prompt and navigate to the project directory.
-3. To compile the code, run:
+3. Compile the code:
     ```bash
     gcc -o screen-time-monitoring-system it2.c -lpsapi
     ```

-4. Once compiled, you can run the program in two ways:
-   - **Using the terminal/command prompt**:
+4. Run the program:
     ```bash
     ./screen-time-monitoring-system
     ```

-   - **Using the `.bat` file**: Simply double-click the `run.bat` file in your project directory.
-It will automatically open the `.exe` file and run the application.
+Alternatively, use the `run.bat` file to launch the application.

+#### macOS
+1. Clone the repository or download the project files.
+2. Open a terminal and navigate to the project directory.
+3. Compile the code with `clang`:
+    ```bash
+    clang++ -o screen-time-monitoring-system screen_time_monitoring.cpp -framework AppKit -framework Foundation
+    ```
+4. Run the program:
+    ```bash
+    ./screen-time-monitoring-system
+    ```

+---

 ## Usage

-1. **Tracking active applications**: When you run the program, it will display a list of active user applications and track the time spent on each.
-2. **Set time limits**: You can set a time limit for each application.
-Once an application exceeds its limit, you will receive a notification.
+### Windows
+1. Launch the program to begin tracking active applications.
+2. Enter time limits for specific applications.
-3. **Top 5 most used applications**: The program displays the top 5 applications based on the total time spent.
+3. Monitor the top 5 most used applications in real time.
-4. **Dynamic time limit modification**: You can adjust the time limit for any application using the increment and decrement buttons.
+4. Modify time limits as needed to manage usage.

+### macOS
+1. Launch the program to start tracking all user applications.
+2. Enter time limits for applications at the start of the program.
+3. View live usage statistics updated every second in the terminal.
+4. When a time limit is exceeded, a notification and dialog box appear.
+Press "OK" to terminate the application.

+---

 ## Supported Applications

-The program currently recognizes the following commonly used applications (additional ones can be added to the source code):
+### Windows
 - Notepad
 - Google Chrome
 - File Explorer
 - Mozilla Firefox
 - Microsoft Outlook
 - Spotify
 - VLC Media Player
 - Microsoft Teams
 - Discord
 - Steam

+### macOS
+All actively opened user applications are supported without the need for pre-configuration.

+---

 ## Contributing
-Feel free to fork the repository and make improvements.
-Pull requests are welcome!
+We welcome contributions to improve and expand the project.
+Fork the repository, make your changes, and submit a pull request!

+---

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.